MrLeninstalock/Latency-monitor/README.md

 Ping.py juste ping google.fr continuously and print the result in resultat_ping.
 When you load the localhost:5000/ping page, the server will just load files's value in two divs, so our Chart.js will be able to read it.

+You can zoom on the graph, but it can be very laggy due to the massive amout of point

 ## TO DO

 - Get rif of the data_div and labels_div.
 - Package it
 - Make it fully Windows compatible
+- Let the user configure interval between pings